 This group hosts daily and weekly Pinterest share threads for travel bloggers.

 Guest Post Request Group (Travel)

 This is when you write an article on another blogger’s site to help fill a gap in their knowledge which in return you receive advertisement and do follow backlinks to your articles.
-This is part of a solid strategy that has worked for me.

 Travel Bloggers Link Swap